molaie/PX4-Terminal/README.md

 There is only one big & beauty Flight Controller in open source community. it is PixHawk/PX4, Which one you like.
-APM, is a bad choose, legacy arduino ide(is it really an IDE? :-) ), .pde file extensions(pain in ass) & Many many unbelievable dirty code. they now that, so they start to choose PX4.
+APM, is a bad choose, legacy arduino ide(is it really an IDE? :-) ), .pde file extensions(pain in ass) & Many many unbelievable dirty code. they know that, so they start to choose PX4.
 Mission Planner, as a planner for MAV's is another example of bad open source projects, that only works. no one can contribute(for their bad non standard coding style), files are some here & some there.
 QGroundControl, also is too buggy.